Elle Noir secretly slayed in drag while on tour with the navy — now she's Halifax's queen supreme

 Watch the latest episode of Canada's a Drag, where our country's drag performers sashay into the spotlight

-Elle Noir is the latest subject of Canada's a Drag, a weekly docu-series from CBC Arts that showcases drag artists from across the true North strong and fabulous.
-You can read more about the series and its genesis (and watch all the released episodes) here.
+Elle Noir is just one of the many fabulous subjects featured in Canada's a Drag, a docu-series from CBC Arts that showcases drag artists from across the true North strong and fierce.
+You can watch all 21 episodes here.

 Elle Noir calls her drag "showgirl old skool."
 The Halifax-based queen will celebrate 14 years of performing this summer, and she's come to consider it "a self-expression of my extended self."